laryn/elastic_email/README.txt

 =========================================
  - The author is not affiliated with the providers of the Elastic Email service.
    However, they kept it real simple, and it works.
 Well done, lads.
- - The message queueing and module install code is based heavily on the queue_mail module by Khalid Baheyeldin of 2bits.com.
-Cheers Khalid.
- - Thanks to the author of the job_queue module... very handy.
  - Thanks to Dries and the myriad other Drupal contributors for creating what is an incredibly powerful and productive piece of sofware.
  - This module was created by Neil O'Toole.